natserract/natserract-blog/src/pages/about/_about.md

     <li><small>Bali Province, Indonesia</small></li>
 </ul>

 This is my **first job**.
-At Jeg Studio, my job is to build WordPress themes that are unique and make them look amazing that are naturally easy to use and customize, without compromising on performance.
-Its products are marketed on the [themeforest.net](https://themeforest.net/) site, which currently has reached **21,444 sales**.
+At Jeg Studio, my job is to build WordPress themes that are unique and make them look amazing, naturally, and easy to use without compromising performance.
+That's products are marketed on the [themeforest.net](https://themeforest.net/) site, which currently has reached **21,444 sales**.

 Company site: [https://jnews.io/](https://jnews.io/)
 </div>